 PART II Deleuze accounting - Empirical plateaus

 Chapter 6.
 Deterritorializing accountability

-Niels Joseph Lennon has a Ph.D. from Copenhagen Business School, Denmark and is currently Associate Professor at Aalborg University, Denmark.
-He is interested in performance measurement, especially how accounting calculations construct certain visualisations of organisations and how such visualisations affect decision making and managerial action.
+Niels Joseph Lennon has a Ph.D. from Copenhagen Business School, Denmark, and is currently Associate Professor at Aalborg University, Denmark.
+He is interested in performance measurement, especially how accounting calculations construct certain visualizations of organizations and how such visualizations affect decision-making and managerial action.